nicsuzor/wikijuris/ausip/patent-overview.markdown

 Annotated drawings often from part of patents.

-==== Kinds of Patents & Duration ====
+### Kinds of Patents & Duration ====

 There are two types of patents: a standard patent and an innovative patent.
 Each of these will be explained in turn.

-Standard Patents:
+#### Standard Patents:
 A standard patent requires an inventive step.
 An inventive step means that the invention is not an obvious thing to do for someone with knowledge and experience in the technological field of the invention.
 The invention must differ from existing technology.
 A standard patent will only be granted after a period of examination to ensure the patent meets the legislative requirements.
 This process can take from six months – several years depending on the type of protection and circumstances.
-The period of protection afforded by a standard patent is up to twenty years from the date of the patent (or up to 25 years for pharmaceuticals). [^AUTOREPLACED$1ENDREPLACE]
+The period of protection afforded by a standard patent is up to twenty years from the date of the patent (or up to 25 years for pharmaceuticals). [^pa67]

-[^AUTOREPLACED$1ENDREPLACE]: $1
-[^AUTOREPLACED$1ENDREPLACE]
-[^AUTOREPLACED$1ENDREPLACE]: $1
+[^pa67]: _Patents Act 1990_ (Cth) s 67

-An extension of up to five years can be sought for pharmaceuticals. [^AUTOREPLACED$1ENDREPLACE] Pharmaceuticals require regulatory approval before they are sold to the public and approvals can only be sought during the patent term, so patentees are compensated for the time taken to obtain regulatory approval.
+An extension of up to five years can be sought for pharmaceuticals. [^pa7079] Pharmaceuticals require regulatory approval before they are sold to the public and approvals can only be sought during the patent term, so patentees are compensated for the time taken to obtain regulatory approval.

-[^AUTOREPLACED$1ENDREPLACE]: $1
+[^pa7079]: _Patents Act 1990_ (Cth) ss 70 - 79A

 Not all pharmaceutical patent applications are automatically given the extension of five years.
-Three requirements must be met to obtain an extension for a pharmaceutical patent:[^AUTOREPLACED$1ENDREPLACE]
+Three requirements must be met to obtain an extension for a pharmaceutical patent:
-[^AUTOREPLACED$1ENDREPLACE]: $1

-**First requirement:**[^AUTOREPLACED$1ENDREPLACE]
+**First requirement:**
-[^AUTOREPLACED$1ENDREPLACE]: $1

-a) The first part of this requirement is that a pharmaceutical substance per se must be disclosed and claimed, including compounds, active metabolites, a composition or a mixture of substances. [^AUTOREPLACED$1ENDREPLACE]
+a) The first part of this requirement is that a pharmaceutical substance per se must be disclosed and claimed, including compounds, active metabolites, a composition or a mixture of substances. [^LTS]

-[^AUTOREPLACED$1ENDREPLACE]: $1
+[^LTS]: //LTS Lohmann Therapie-Systeme Gmbh & Co KH// [2002]

 For a claim to related to a pharmaceutical substance per se, it must be unqualified by process, temporal or environmental components.